41 states have refused request for voter info

 As Kansas' secretary of state, Kobach backed a national cross-referencing system to allow states to check their voter rolls for overlaps, which drew criticisms that the system was too prone to allowing legitimate voters to be purged from voting systems.
 Kobach also fought unsuccessfully in court for the ability to require verification of citizenship on voter registration forms.

-In a tweet Saturday morning, President Donald Trump called out states that were expressing concerns about the legality of his administration's efforts to investigate voter fraud.
+In a tweet Saturday morning, Trump called out states that were expressing concerns about the legality of his administration's efforts to investigate voter fraud.
 "Numerous states are refusing to give information to the very distinguished VOTER FRAUD PANEL.
 What are they trying to hide?"
 Trump wrote.

 State of Play: Where do the states stand?